Skip to main content

 • Cathy clues blue to Bob, which touches his slot 1 (the card he just drew) and his slot 5 (the card that was just Chop Moved).

-• Bob knows that the focus of the clue is always on the new card introduced, so this is not chop-focus, and the focus of the clue is on slot 1.
+• Bob knows that the focus of the clue is always on the new card introduced.
+Therefore, the focus of the clue is on slot 1.

 • Thus, Bob will play blue 2 from slot 1 on his next turn.